Tanu-Mittal/Tanu-Mittal/README.md

   </a>
 </p>

-> If a stats card ever shows as a broken/plain link instead of an image, it's almost always the shared `vercel.app` service being rate-limited — just refresh the page after a minute, or click the link to open it directly.
+> If a card shows as a broken link instead of an image, it's the shared `vercel.app` service hitting GitHub's rate limit — refresh after a minute, or click through directly.

 ---

+## 💻 What I'm Working On

+- 🌐 Frontend projects using **HTML, CSS, and JavaScript**
+- 🧠 Practicing **Data Structures & Algorithms** in C, Java, and Python
+- 🎯 Preparing for **Deloitte's technical and HR interview rounds**
+- 🏢 Getting familiar with **SAP / enterprise technology** basics, in case it's part of my role

+---

+## 🎯 Current Learning Goals

+- Strengthening **JavaScript** and modern frontend practices
+- Improving **DSA problem-solving speed and accuracy**
+- Building confidence with **SAP or other enterprise tools** Deloitte may assign
+- Polishing communication and interview skills for placements

+---

-## 📌 Fun Fact
+## ✨ Fun Fact

 💡 I treat coding as a craft — clarity, scalability, and maintainability matter as much as solving the problem.
+And when I need a break from screens, you'll usually find me doing art and craft 🎨

 ---